Neuroscience of consciousness

 Di Luzio P., Tarasi L., Russo A., Romei V. “ Empowering feedback projections in visual networks affects perceptual decision-making in humans”

-I am a PhD student of the Joint PhD programe of Cognitive Neuroscience, Department of Psychology of the University of Bologna.
-Currently, I am carrying out my research activity in the Center of Cognitive Neuroscience in Cesena under the supervision of prof. Vincenzo Romei.
+I am a Research Assistant at the Center for Studies and Research in Cognitive Neuroscience, within the Department of Psychology at the University of Bologna.
+I am currently working on multiple projects in the research field of perceptual decision-making, under the supervision of Prof. Vincenzo Romei.